18F/handbook/README.md

 The folder structure should correspond almost exactly with how the information is presented on the homepage.
-The current structure is as follows (top-level directories are included for now, though eventually they should be merged into `_pages`):
+The current structure is as follows (top-level directories like `tools` are included for now, though eventually they should all be merged into `_pages`):

 ```
 launching_software